kgalliher/nbrhd-delivery-tracker/README.md

         'add': Add a new delivery to the table
         'view': View all existing deliveries
-        'count': Get a count of deliveries grouped by company
+        'count': Get a count of deliveries grouped by company 'delete' ('row id'): Delete a row from the database
 ```
 **AnalyzeDeliveries.ipynb**
 - Query the deliveries database